hzhucn/OpenPoseUnityDemo/README.md

 ## To run OpenPosePlugin:
 You need to get additional files (dll and model files) from [this Google Drive link](https://drive.google.com/drive/folders/1b4lbMjkqAJtTCszKwBAjxC_TeBKZ-dqM?usp=sharing)

+**The Link is temporarily CLOSED due to maintainess and some pre-releasing reasons.
+Sorry for any inconvenience!**

 And follow the steps:
 1. Install CUDA and CUDNN as OpenPose prerequisites refering to [OpenPose Installation Guide](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/installation.md#prerequisites).
 2. Clone or download the project into your local machine.